srv1054/trellgo/README.md

    - `trellgo -b 5f3g1a2 -count`
  - Dump the board but only cards with the label "Completed Items"
    - `trellgo -b 5f3g1a2 -label "Completed Items" -s '/path/to/here'`
+ - Add logging file to a scenario
+   - `trellgo -b 5f3g1a2 -s '/path/to/here' -logs '/path/file.log'`

 ### Notes
 Please improve and add features and fix bugs.
 Just submit a Pull Request for review and we will merge things in!